 University of Pennsylvania Law School, J.D., 1976, Order of the Coif, member of the University of Pennsylvania Law Review, recipient of the McCall Prize for graduating first in his class

-Board of Advisors of the Penn Wharton Institute for Law and Economics
+Board of Advisors, The Penn Wharton Institute for Law and Economics

-Advisory Council of the University of Notre Dame College of Arts and Letters
+Advisory Council, The University of Notre Dame College of Arts and Letters